hvarga/prirucnik-za-softversko-inzenjerstvo/README.md

 Now to the fun part - in order to contribute, first, follow the [How to Generate a PDF](#generate-pdf) section of this document.
 Note that if you want to contribute to the book than you need to have the Git.
 Without it, you cannot send me your changes that you made to the book.

-After you have installed the minimum set of tools described in [How to Generate a PDF](#generate-pdf), it is time to install one more tool - TeXstudio.
+After you have installed the tools described in [How to Generate a PDF](#generate-pdf), it is time to install one more tool - TeXstudio.

 So, head on to the http://texstudio.sourceforge.net/ and go to the "Download" section and download the TeXstudio for your platform and install it.
 TeXstudio is a multiplatform software and there is, actually, quite a large collection of binaries for every possible operating system.